alexeygrigorev/mlwiki.org/index.php/Similar_Matrices.md

 ---
-title: "Similar Matrices"
 layout: default
 permalink: /index.php/Similar_Matrices
+tags:
+- linear-algebra
+title: Similar Matrices
 ---

-# Similar Matrices

 ## Similar Matrices
 We say that two $n \times n$ matrices $A$ and $B$ are ''similar''
 - if for some invertible $M$ we can write $B = M^{-1} A \, M$